Disclosure: This post contains affiliate links.

 It is up to you to communicate to your child what they are able to earn and stick to it.
 It’s confusing to skip weeks or change the amount.
 Consistency is key.
 And do not put yourself further into debt if you are currently in a place where you’re overextended.
 Let your kiddos learn from your example.
 Even if you’re in a bad place, you can take a stand to show them how to get out from under it.
 That’s more important than giving spending money to your kids.

 How do your kids earn money?
 Do you give an allowance?
 Do they need to do chores?
-I go into detail about my philosophy for children to earn money in another article: How to Talk with Your Kids about Money.
+I go into detail about my philosophy for children to earn money in another article: How to Teach Your Kids about Money.

 How to divide into categories